transp-or/public_transportation/docs/source/new_case_study_walkthrough.md

   scenario.

 ## 8. Stage 3 — compact OD layout and direct-scheduled preparation

+Before submitting preparation and routing construction, read **Large outputs, scratch storage, and archival**.
+This phase can create the largest operator blocks and checkpoints in the case.

 **Stage contract.** Inputs are the **generated** structural-zero `results/structural_zeros/fixed_demand.csv` (or a reviewed **case-owned